RED = Wet – Stay off the trail

 BLUE = Freeze/Thaw – Trails can be ridden when frozen.
 Do not ride when muddy.

 These indicators are maintained by a limited number of volunteers who have other jobs.
 Reliable reports from the ground and common sense trump the trail status lights.
+If the conditions on the ground don’t match what the status indicators tell you, please report it in the forums.
+We rely on our volunteers to keep the indicators updated so the more people we have reporting on trail conditions, the more accurate the indicators.

 - Spotty spring/summer storms make it difficult to accurately post conditions.
 Isolated storms can be extremely heavy in one area, but very light only a few hundred yards apart.
 Volunteers will frequently preemptively change the indicators based on weather radar in the absence of on-the-ground reports.
 More accurate information typically will filter in over time, allowing the indicators to be changed.